qnoens/EvalGenCapVLA/README.md

 This repository contains the full codebase for the thesis *“Evaluating the Generalisation Capabilities of Vision-Language-Action Models.”* It includes all scripts, tools, and configurations used in the experiments.

-Each submodule (subfolder) contains its own README with detailed usage instructions and setup guides—typically using either `conda` or `uv` environments.
+Each submodule (subfolder) contains its own README with detailed usage instructions and setup guides, typically using either `conda` or `uv` environments.
 We recommend setting up a separate environment for each submodule, following their individual guides.

 This README provides an overview of what each submodule is for and how to reproduce the experiments described in the thesis.